On Being Reasonable

 George Bernard Shaw, explains why society

-treasures the unreasonable man
+treasures the unreasonable man.
+He wrote:

 “The reasonable man adapts himself to the world.
 The